 For most of us, the holidays mean meeting up with family or friends for a good meal in a nice restaurant reserved for such things.
 Growing up in West Seattle, for years that place for me was Salty’s on Alki or driving into Des Moines to go to Anthony’s.
 The bonus of being in a metropolis like Seattle means that you have so many choices when it comes to dining out – especially during the holidays.
 Many places have a special menu, unique cocktails, or an upgraded wine selection.
 Vegan, vegetarian, meat and potatoes…. there’s something for everyone in your party in the Emerald City and its surrounding neighborhoods.
 I personally use The Infatuation for reviews and alerts to new places opening up around the city.
 And these days, that holiday meal doesn’t always mean dinner.
-We have some amazing brunch and happy hour options as well.
+We have some brunch and happy hour options as well for amazing Christmas activities in Seattle.
 Since this is the holiday season, and many of us will be dining with family, I thought I’d poll the Seattle Oasis family to see where their favorite places to eat during the holidays are.

 Goldfinch Tavern at the Four Seasons – 99 Union Street